fusioncharts/dev_centre_docs/getting-started/jquery/install-using-jquery.md

 > The `jquery` folder in the FusionCharts Suite XT package is available from v3.13.0.

-> It is recommended that you copy the JavaScript files of the `jquery` folder from `fusioncharts-suite-xt > integrations > jquery > js` to your project folder.
+> It is recommended that you copy the files/folders of the `jquery` folder from `fusioncharts-suite-xt > integrations > jquery > js` to your project folder.

 Following is the list of JavaScript files present in your `fusioncharts-suite-xt > js` folder: